fchangjun/Baidu_Meux_ComfyTools/README.md

 3. Enter the `user_prompt`; optionally supply a `system_prompt` and sampling parameters (`temperature`, `top_p`, `top_k`, penalties).
 4. Run the node.
 The main output is the assistant message, along with the full JSON payload and token usage.

+#### MeuxTextAreaInput

+1. Drag the node from the `text` category.
+2. Type or paste multi-line content in the provided text area.
+3. The `text` output emits exactly what you entered, ready to feed downstream nodes.

 ### Folder Structure

 ```